michael-franke/CompPrag-2018/docs/02_homework.md

 2. In the extended model, set $$\alpha = 10$$ and $$\beta = 4$$ and explore the predictions for the joint inference of the pragmatic listener of prize and valence.
 Describe the main differences when compared to the model as it was in [Chapter 3](https://michael-franke.github.io/probLang/chapters/03-nonliteral.html).
 Which predictions make more sense to you?
 3. Explore different values for $$\alpha$$, $$\beta$$, and $$n$$.
 Find the constellation which gives a prediction that you like best.
 Explain what you like about it (and possibly what you still do not like about it).

+#### Exercise 2: Fuzzy semantics for quantifiers

+In this exercise, we will extend models on quantifier use/interpretation from [Chapter 2](https://michael-franke.github.io/probLang/chapters/02-pragmatics.html) and [Appendix Chapter 5](https://michael-franke.github.io/probLang/chapters/app-05-quantifiers.html) by implement a **fuzzy semantics**.
+So far we have usually assumed that an utterance is either true or false for any given state.
+Now we relax this assumption, to go beyond Boolean semantics, and also allow "fuzzy truth values", so to speak.
+A generalized meaning function $$M \colon U \times S \rightarrow [0;1]$$ maps any pair of utterance $$u$$ and state $$s$$ to a value between 0 and 1.
+The literal listener then updates prior beliefs about states, not by conditioning with the set of all states where $$u$$ is true (as we did before), but rather in this manner:

+$$P_{LL}(s \mid u) \propto P(s) M(u,s)$$

+1. In the first model from [Chapter 2](https://michael-franke.github.io/probLang/chapters/02-pragmatics.html), change only the meaning of the quantifier *some* so that it gets the following fuzzy truth values for states 0, ..., 3: 0.01, 0.5, 1, 1.
+Run the model and compare the predictions for the pragmatic listener's interpretation of *some* with this fuzzy semantics to the original one with a standard two-valued semantics.
+What are the differences?
+Which model's predictions do you think are better?
+Which model do you prefer conceptually?
+(Give short answers and good reasons for your judgements.)
+2. In the first model from [Appendix Chapter 5](https://michael-franke.github.io/probLang/chapters/app-05-quantifiers.html), exchange the given two-valued semantics for all quantifiers with one that implements an S-shaped meaning function, using [logistic functions](https://en.wikipedia.org/wiki/Logistic_function).
+Concretely, instead of fixing a lower and upper bound for each quantifier, now fix a triple consisting of parameter $$k$$ and parameter $$x_0$$ of the [logistic function](https://en.wikipedia.org/wiki/Logistic_function), as well as a Boolean parameter that defines whether the quantifiers truth values are increasing or decreasing as the true state gets larger (stupidly put, whether its meaning is an S-shaped curve or a "mirrored S"-shaped curve).
+Fix parameter values for each quantifiers meaning function and test the model.
+Is this a better model than the second model from [Appendix Chapter 5](https://michael-franke.github.io/probLang/chapters/app-05-quantifiers.html)?
+To answer this question, think about what would naturally be free parameters in each model, which we would like to infer from empirical data (maybe after formulating a specific prior for each).
+Which model as more "degrees of freedom", so to speak?